This degree offers four emphases: Nutritional Science, Latino Health and Nutrition, Food Science, and Dietetic Internship.

 5. Completion of all prerequisites for 500/600 level courses prior to admission.

-Csumentor.edu and Program Applications must be received by February 15th for admission the following fall.
+CSUMENTOR.edu and Program Applications must be postmarked by February 15th for admission the following fall.

 1. Prerequisites for all courses carrying graduate credit must have been completed within five years of taking the graduate courses.
 If any prerequisite is outdated, it may be repeated or credit obtained by written examination.